Reference Architectures - Examples of Architectures - Zerto

 Ransomware Attacks

-Recovery from ransomware attacks can be from just seconds before encryption occurred, minimizing data loss and business impact.
-You can recover your files and folders, VMs, applications, or entire sites—and do so without paying a penny in ransom.
+Zerto helps you detect ransomware in real-time and recover from attacks.
+Easy rollback to just seconds before encryption minimizes data loss and business impact.
+You can recover your files and folders, VMs, applications, or entire sites without paying a penny in ransom.
+Zerto's fully automated and orchestrated recovery ensures your organization is back and running quickly.

 Infrastructure Modernization